What's in the assessment guideline?

 52.30-2 State project decision

-Provide information that addresses the matters that the Minister must be satisfied with within clause 52.30-2 that the proposed use or development of land is a state project.
+Provide information that addresses the matters that the Minister is satisfied that a proposed project is a state project that meets the requirements of clause 52.30-2.

 This could be in the form of a letter or report that provides details and supporting documentation to demonstrate how the project meets one or more of the criteria listed at 52.30-2.